 Singapore might be small, but what this island-state lacks in size it certainly makes up with a whole lotta character.
-Not to mention some of the best attractions in Asia.
-Situated at the tip of the Malaysian Peninsula, Singapore boasts with diverse cultures, colourful architecture, skyscraper-studded skylines, culinary feasts and plenty do to and see.
-Whether you are in Singapore for a lengthy stopover or plan to visit the city for a couple of days, there are more than enough options to keep you busy and awestruck.
+Not to mention some of the best landmarks in Asia!
+Situated at the tip of the Malaysian Peninsula, Singapore boasts diverse cultures, colorful architecture, skyscraper-studded skylines, culinary feasts and plenty to do, see and love.

 Gardens by the Bay

-Gardens by the Bay was one of my favourite spots to explore in Singapore.
-In fact, I loved it so much that I actually visited it twice on my trip.
-A visit here, will quickly show why GBTB is one of the best attractions in Singapore.
-The gardens are a key part in Singapore’s “City in a Garden” vision and moreover, stand testament to Singapore’s dedication to being one of the greenest cities in the world.
-And let’s face it, a trip to Singapore would simply not be complete without checking out this horticultural wonderland.
+Gardens by the Bay is a vital part of Singapore’s “City in a Garden” vision and stand testament to Singapore’s dedication to being one of the greenest cities in the world.
+Moreover, a trip to Singapore would simply not be complete without checking out this horticultural wonderland.

 The grounds span over an impressive 101 hectares of land and is home to almost 400,000 plants.
-Here you will find the world’s largest Green house (Flower Dome) together with the world’s largest indoor waterfall (Cloud Forest).
-GBTB is also home to the awe-inspiring Supertrees – towering vertical gardens.
-Added to that, the 22-metre high OCBC Skyway allows you to get an amazing bird’s-eye view of the cityscape and the gardens.
+Here you will find the world’s largest Greenhouse (Flower Dome) together with the world’s largest indoor waterfall (Cloud Forest).
+GBTB is also home to the fantastic Supertrees – towering vertical gardens.
+Added to that, the 22-meter high OCBC Skyway allows you to get a bird’s-eye view of the cityscape and the gardens.

-- Wandering through the towering Supertrees at the Supertree Grove.
+- Stroll along the towering Supertrees at the Supertree Grove.

-- Visiting the Flower Dome and the Cloud Forest.
+- Visit the Flower Dome and the Cloud Forest.

-- Learning about reducing your footprint on the environment.
+- Learn about reducing your footprint on the environment.

-- Taking in the breathtaking views of the marina, featuring the Marina Bay Sands Hotel and the flower-shaped Art Science Museum.
+- Enjoy the breathtaking views of the marina, featuring the Marina Bay Sands Hotel and the flower-shaped Art Science Museum.

-- Crossing the various bridges to get a gorgeous view of Singapore’s skyline.
+- Cross the various bridges to get a gorgeous view of Singapore’s skyline.

-- Renting a mini Segway mobile to easily whizz from one tourist spot to the next.
+- Rent a mini Segway mobile to whizz from one tourist spot to the next quickly.

 The Marina Bay Sands Skypark

 Get around the best attractions easily whilst exploring Singapore at your own pace.
-Get your hassle-free Hop On Hop Off Bus tickets here.
+For a hassle-free trip, consider grabbing Hop On Hop Off Bus tickets in advance.

-For the history buffs, don’t forget to pop in at the Chinatown Heritage Centre for great insights on Chinese civilisation in Singapore.
-There’s also a great little walking tour which I highly recommend if you have a few hours to spare.
-The tour takes about two hours and a local expert guide will show you all the best sights around the area.
+History buffs can pop in at the Chinatown Heritage Centre for great insights on Chinese civilization in Singapore.
+There’s also a great little walking tour, which I highly recommend, should you have a few hours to spare.
+The trip takes about two hours, and a local expert guide will show you all the best sights around the area.